CoolStuffIncorporated/yelp-search/readme.md

     * [Get HTTPS for Free](https://gethttpsforfree.com)

-* "Hates" database for storing restaurants users have swiped left on

 * More detailed information saved on favorites page

-* GraphQL
+* Machine learning to learn the user's habits and what they like, in order to give suggestions

 ### Git Workflow

 * Master branch push access restricted to admin

-* Team works off of dev branch and submits pull requests to master as necessary
+* Team works off of their personal branches and submit pull requests to dev; dev is merged to master which autodeploys

 * Branches made for individual features